 “We created our own language, a combination of Spanish, English, and French.
 We probably sounded absurd to those around us, but somehow we made sense to each other.”

 Her experiences in the City of Light would be the backdrop of the music she would later create.
-The pain inspired her to co-write a song titled after the city itself.
+The pain inspired her to write her first song titled after the city itself, PARIS.

-After graduating with a B.A. degree in Music, Dakota was invited to attend and perform at the United Nations Conference of the Parties on Climate Change in Copenhagen, Denmark.
-Singing at various events and attending meetings, the experience reinforced how Dakota wants to live her life and how passionate she is for the rights of Mother Earth and all peoples.
+After graduating with a B.A. degree in Music, Dakota was invited to attend and perform at COP15, the United Nations Conference of the Parties on Climate Change in Copenhagen, Denmark.
+Attending meetings and singing at various events during COP15 including the Indigenous Peoples Day Celebration at the Museum of Denmark, her involvement reinforced how Dakota wants to live her life and how passionate she is for the rights of Mother Earth and all peoples.

 “My eyes were opened to how profoundly we all matter to each other.”